amleshkashyap/moreRailsEtc/hpc_arch_db/os/tools/README.md

 ## Executable And Linkable Format (ELF)
   * [Ref](https://refspecs.linuxfoundation.org/elf/elf.pdf)
-  * Created by assembler and link editor, to be executed directly on a processor.
+  * Created by assembler and link editor (linker), to be transformed to a process image, to be executed directly on a processor.
+    - Dynamic linker and interpreter will control the execution of programs during runtime (if required).
+  * It is highly unlikely that anything will go wrong during object file and process image generation, program loading, dynamic linking and program execution, on established operating systems, programming languages and processor implementations - hence learning about them is almost irrelevant for developing most middlewares, application software, intelligent systems or even new operating systems.

   * Types
     - Relocatable - Holds code and data suitable for linking with other object files to create an executable or shared object file.